-If the teacher holds an expired Initial or Continuing NC Teaching license in an area other than Birth - Kindergarten such as Elementary Education (K-6) or Special Education, they are required to obtain an official Plan of Study for a BK or Pre-K/K Add On.
-From there, the request to extend an Initial or validate the expired NC Teaching License will be submitted to the NC Department of Public Instruction (NCDPI) by the designated BK Licensure Specialist.
-Once the new license is issued, the teacher must continue to submit the official Plan of Study for a BK or Pre-K Add On.
-Once the Plan of Study is submitted to the EES Unit, the teacher's enrollment will be complete.
-For a teacher holding an expired NC or other state's license the higher reimbursement rate (\$650) is recommended, as long as the teacher's enrollment with the EES Unit is verified through the NC Pre-K Plan.
-If the teacher holds an out of state license in an area other than Birth - Kindergarten such as General Education or Language Arts, they must submit all documentation requested by the Intake and Enrollment Specialist.
-Once all documents are submitted, the teacher will work with their designated BK Licensure Specialist to submit a request to the North Carolina Department of Public Instruction (NCDPI) to issue a NC Teaching License.
-If NCDPI issues the NC Teaching License without the area of BK or Pre-K on the license, the teacher will be required to obtain an official Plan of Study for a BK or Pre-K/K Add-On to complete their enrollment with the EES Unit.
-Once the Plan of Study is submitted to the EES Unit, the teacher's enrollment will be complete.
+If the teacher holds an expired Initial or Continuing NC Teaching license in an area other than Birth - Kindergarten, such as Elementary Education (K-6) or Special Education, they are required to obtain an official Plan of Study for a BK or Pre-K/K Add On License.
+A request to extend an Initial or validate an expired NC Teaching License will be submitted to the North Carolina Department of Public Instruction (NCDPI) by the designated BK Licensure Specialist.
+Once the new license is issued, the teacher must submit the official Plan of Study for the BK or Pre-K/K Add-On License to complete their enrollment with the EES Unit.

+If the teacher holds an out of state license in an area other than Birth - Kindergarten, such as General Education or Language Arts, they must submit all documentation requested by the Intake and Enrollment Specialist to the EES Unit.
+Once all documents are submitted, the BK Licensure Specialist will work with the teacher to submit a request to the North Carolina Department of Public Instruction (NCDPI) to issue a NC Teaching License.
+If NCDPI issues the NC Teaching License without the area of BK or Pre-K/K on the license, the teacher will be required to obtain an official Plan of Study for a BK or Pre-K/K Add-On License.
+The teacher must submit the official Plan of Study for the BK or Pre-K/K Add-On License to complete their enrollment with the EES Unit.

-If the license is not issued by NCDPI, the Site Administrator will be notified that the teacher no longer qualifies as the lead teacher of the NC Pre-K classroom.
-A qualified teacher or substitute would need to be hired for the classroom.
+If the license is not issued by NCDPI, the NC Pre-K Site Administrator will be notified that the teacher no longer qualifies as the Lead Teacher of the NC Pre-K classroom.
+A qualified Lead Teacher or Long-Term Substitute Lead Teacher would then need to be hired for the classroom.